 We recognise that all matters relating to child protection are confidential.
-The CEO / Headteacher, Head or DSLs will disclose any information about a child to other members of staff on a need to know basis only.
-All staff must be aware that they have a professional responsibility to share information with other statutory agencies in order to safeguard children.
+The CEO/Executive Leaders/Head or DSLs will disclose any information about a child to other employees on a need to know basis only.
+All employees must be aware that they have a professional responsibility to share information with other statutory agencies in order to safeguard children.

-All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
-If a child wishes to confide in a member of staff/volunteer and requests that the information is kept secret, the member of staff/volunteer will tell the child, in an appropriate manner to the individual needs of the child, that they cannot promise confidentiality and may need to pass the information on to help keep the child or other children safe.
+All employees must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+If a child wishes to confide in an employee/volunteer and requests that the information is kept secret, the employee/volunteer will tell the child, in an appropriate manner to the individual needs of the child, that they cannot promise confidentiality and may need to pass the information on to help keep the child or other children safe.
 All information and data is stored securely and any information or data is shared on a need to know basis.
 GDPR is not a barrier to sharing concerns regarding children's welfare.
 "Data protection: toolkit for schools" offers guidance to support the schools with data protection activity, including compliance with GDPR.